Royal Sea Bathing Hospital: Associated buildings

 There are two other buildings and a statue within the complex considered notable enough to warrant listing by the statutory body, Historic England.

 Chapel

 The chapel was built 1882–3 by James Knowles as part of Wilson's expansion.
 It is now a grade II listed building.
 It is of red brick with contrasting detailing and stone dressings on the buttresses.
 In plan there is a nave of six bays, a single bay chancel and an apsidal east end.
 The west end has a five light window.
 There is a small tower to the north west and a porch to the south.

 The stained glass is by Clayton and Bell and according to English Heritage "a very fine series ... depicting miracles and healing plants".
-At the west end there is an octagonal font and a wall painting depicting Naaman with his chariot and horse at the door of Elisha.
-Underneath is Elisha's instruction to "Go wash in Jordan seven times and thy flesh will come again".
-(Note: See for the biblical story.)
+At the west end there is an octagonal font and a wall painting depicting Naaman at the door of the prophet Elisha.
 The organ is by Henry Willis ("Father" Willis) and has stencilled pipes to the front.